chiboozor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile: Displays the content of the /etc/passwd file
 3-twofiles: Displays the contents of two files- /etc/passwd and /etc/hosts
 4-lastlines: Displays the last 10 lines of the /etc/passwd file
+5-firstlines: Displays the first 10 lines of the /etc/passwd file